sohamvsonar/ChronoMCP/README.md

    - **Description**: Extracts only the records from a specified chronicle and story, writes them to a timestamped text file.
 Supports both raw nanosecond timestamps and human-readable dates (e.g. “yesterday”, “2025-04-30”).
    - **Returns**: Generated text file (e.g. records_LLM_conversation_20250502123045.txt), or an error message if the reader fails or finds no record
    - **Use Case samples**:
-      1.Prompt "retrieve our interaction from yesterday and add  it with the session chat to make a summary."
+      - Prompt "retrieve our interaction from yesterday and add  it with the session chat to make a summary."
-      2. Prompt "retrieve yesterday's interaction with chronicle name research and story name systems"
+      - Prompt "retrieve yesterday's interaction with chronicle name research and story name systems"

 ## Extending